 The tightening in zinc’s raw material segment accelerated last year thanks to the closure of big mines such as Century, Lisheen and Glencore‘s suspension of 500,000 mt of annual mine capacity.
 These closures have impacted the supply of mine concentrates drastically and, for the first time, we are seeing an impact in the refined metal market.

-In February, Korea Zinc Co. announced it will reduce its refined zinc output by 7.7% (or 50,000 mt) this year.
-The company attributed its decision to tight supplies of mined concentrate and the accompanying reduction in treatment charges, which have plummeted to multiyear lows.
+In February, according to a recent Reuters article, Korea Zinc Co. said this year, it would reduce its refined zinc output by 7.7% (or 50,000 mt).
+The company made its decision to cut output due to low declining treatment charges, which have plummeted to multiyear lows.

 Prices at Multiyear Highs